Macau: Religion

+Language

 The predominant language is Cantonese, a variety of Chinese originating in Guangdong.
 It is spoken by 87.5 per cent of the population, 80.1 per cent as a first language and 7.5 per cent as a second language.
 Only 2.3 per cent can speak Portuguese, the other official language; 0.7 per cent are native speakers, and 1.6 per cent use it as a second language.
 Increased immigration from mainland China in recent years has added to the number of Mandarin speakers, making up about half of the population (50.4 per cent); 5.5 per cent are native speakers and 44.9 per cent are second language speakers.
 Traditional Chinese characters are used in writing, rather than the simplified characters used on the mainland.
 English is considered an additional working language and is spoken by over a quarter of the population (27.5 per cent); 2.8 per cent are native speakers, and 24.7 per cent speak English as a second language.
 Macanese Patois, a local creole generally known as Patuá, is now spoken only by a few in the older Macanese community.